pnlbwh/pnlpipe/README.md

 *(This functionality has not been well tested)*

-*pnlpipe* is a simple framework for authoring and running file based data processing pipelines and for automatically installing prerequisite software packages.
+*pnlpipe* is a well-structured framework for authoring and running file based data processing pipelines and for automatically installing prerequisite software packages.
 Unlike many other data processing software, it allows you to: